liveformhq/blog.liveformhq.com/source/_posts/how-to-customize-outgoing-email-notifications.md

 Let us submit some test data into this form.
 {% asset_img customize-email-6.png "Filled up test form" %}

 This the email that I received.
-As you can see, the and body have been created based on our subject and body templates.
+As you can see, the subject and body of the email have been created based on our subject and body templates.
 {% asset_img customize-email-7.png "Email notification" %}